zyzshishui/miles/docs/en/examples/glm4-9B.md

    --over-sampling-batch-size 64 \
 ```

 The sampling will then directly sample 64 prompts, with 8 samples per prompt.
-Since slime performs asynchronous sampling internally, we will receive the 8 responses for each prompt sequentially.
+Since miles performs asynchronous sampling internally, we will receive the 8 responses for each prompt sequentially.
 Upon receiving responses, they will be filtered using the function specified by `dynamic_sampling_filter_path`.
 If they pass, these 8 data points are kept; otherwise, they are discarded.
 The function in the example checks if the answers are all correct or all incorrect:

 ```python
 def check_reward_nonzero_std(args, samples: list[Sample], **kwargs):